-The product not only includes edible products but often extends to crafted soaps, blankets, and other handmade products used in the lodges.
+The product includes edible products and often extends to crafted soaps, blankets, and other handmade products used in the lodges.

 Generating electricity for camps also often has a significant impact on the environment.
 But in Africa, the sun is an excellent source of daily living, and there is plenty of sunlight to go around.